cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 #Hello !! ( child )
 ```

-Excellent, we put the first stone to create our Linux container.
+Here our program send the first greeting (parent), then we clone the process and run the ```jail``` function inside and it end up printing a greeting as well.

-## Shell
+## Running Programs

-Now what we want to do is to load some real process inside after all we want to containerize applications so we need a guinea pig.
-So a good program to inspect the quality of our container is the shell because allow us to execute some commands to proof our advances.

-Without further ado let's write the code to load the shell program, for this purposes we are going to use [execvp](https://linux.die.net/man/3/execvp).
+It's time to load a real program.
+Let's chose shell, so we can test what's happening inside our container.
+To load a program we are going to use [execvp](https://linux.die.net/man/3/execvp), this function replace the child process image with the executable of your choice.

 ```c++
 execvp("<path-to-executable>", {array-of-parameters-including-executable});